 Night Shyamalan Films

-Lady in the Water is supposedly the passion project of the writer-director M. Night Shyamalan but unfortunately, it fails to exhibit any such brilliance or passionate trait but just turns out to be ludicrous storytelling.
+Lady in the Water is supposedly the passion project of the writer-director M. Night Shyamalan.
+Still, unfortunately, it fails to exhibit any such brilliance or passionate trait but turns out to be ludicrous storytelling.
 The film is about an apartment superintendent who discovers a woman transgressing in the society swimming pool.
-He learns she is a narf- water nymph of the highest order who is being hunted by the scrunt- a supernatural beast.
-While the plotline mostly delved into the fight between the two supernatural creatures aided by the Narf best man and our protagonist Cleve, the premise of the film was nothing but sheer mockery.
+He learns she is a Nerf- a water nymph of the highest order, which is being hunted by the scrunt- a supernatural beast.
+While the plotline mainly delved into the fight between the two supernatural creatures aided by the Narf best man and our protagonist Cleve, the film’s premise was nothing but sheer mockery.

-Related Read to M. Night Shyamalan Films: Every Christopher Nolan Film Ranked
+Related Read to M. Night Shyamalan Movies: Every Christopher Nolan Film Ranked

-Shyamalan decided that the reason for a supernatural being to enter earth will be to enlighten a future writer in order to save humanity through his works.
-Quite inevitably, the premise gets lost after the initial introduction and the film which was originally intended to be a fantasy psychological thriller got reduced to a poorly written drama where Cleve must draw on the skills of the apartment residents in order to liberate the water nymph.
+Shyamalan decided that the reason for a supernatural being to enter earth would be to enlighten a future writer in order to save humanity through his works.
+Quite inevitably, the premise gets lost after the initial introduction, and the film, originally intended to be a fantasy psychological thriller, got reduced to a poorly written drama where Cleve must draw on the skills of the apartment residents to liberate the water nymph.
 On closer examination, however, one can see that ‘Lady in the Water’ was Shyamalan’s most ‘Shyamalanish’ film as it was heavily infused with Shyamalan’s favorite elements- supernatural, internal mythos, fairytale fable, thrilling genre, and an eerie setting.
-Additionally, it will also be imperative to note that the film was an arrogant comment and a larger critique as he cast himself as the ‘misunderstood writer’ capable of changing the world through his writings.
+It will also be imperative to note that the film was an arrogant comment and a larger critique as he cast himself as the ‘misunderstood writer’ capable of changing the world through his writings.

 7. Signs (2002)